greg0ire/dockerony/README.md

 In your docker-compose.yml file you can set `DNSDOCK_NAME` and `DNSDOCK_IMAGE` for each image that you want to subscribe in DNS.
-Additionaly, you can set the `DNSDOCK_ALIAS` to completely bypass the basic naming scheme
+Additionaly, you can set the `DNSDOCK_ALIAS` to completely bypass the basic naming scheme.

 ```
 webserver: